 Karen is named after Karen Blixen, the Danish author who wrote the book Out of Africa: a book on her life in the coffee plantation in Kenya.
-It is a tribute to the people who touched her life in a positive way.
+It is a tribute to the people who touched her life positively.

 Karen is one of the most prestigious neighbourhoods to live in and visit.
 It is home to top government officials, diplomats and expatriates.
 With international schools, country clubs, golf courses, shopping malls and posh properties, you can never run short of something to do in Karen.

 They say that you can tell the character of a neighbourhood judging from the animal droppings.
-In Karen, it not uncommon to see horse manure while you are casually taking a stroll.
-People will ride horses as a form of leisure.
+In Karen, it is not uncommon to see horse manure while you are casually taking a stroll.
+People will ride horses as leisure.

 Schools in Karen

-Children are dropped in school with big cars ranging from Ferrari’s, Range Rovers, and Landcruisers.
+Children are dropped in school with big cars ranging from Ferrari’s, Range Rover, and Land cruisers.
 What’s even more interesting are the ones who arrive in helicopters.
-There are a number of prestigious schools in Karen such as Brookhouse School, International School, Light International School, Banda School, Gems Cambridge International, Nairobi Academy and Hillcrest International School.
+There are several prestigious schools in Karen, such as Brookhouse School, International School, Light International School, Banda School, Gems Cambridge International, Nairobi Academy and Hillcrest International School.

 If you have young children, you can take them to any of these primary schools: St. Hannah’s Primary School, St. Elizabeth Academy, Karen C Primary School, Serare School, Nairobi Waldorf, and La Salle Catholic Primary School.

-St. Elizabeth, Serare School and St. Hannah’s High School offer good learning opportunities for teenagers.
+St. Elizabeth, Serare School and St. Hannah’s High School offer wonderful learning opportunities for teenagers.